 Photos or pictures offer a great way to make your content more engaging and appealing.
 A picture tells a story without using any words and captures a moment of your life.
 In a world where videos are increasingly becoming a powerful medium; marketers, advertisers and print media still prefer images as a better medium for visual marketing.

 Content creators, creative people, advertisers, marketing professionals, publishers need a steady supply of photos and stock images for their projects.
 The internet is full of photos and images but most of the content on the internet is copyright protected.
-Therefore, most professionals preferred paid stock images for projects.
-You have to pay a small royalty or licence fee to the original creators for using their images.
+Therefore, most professionals prefer paid stock images for their projects.
+However, you have to pay a small royalty or license fee to the original creators for using their images.

-But, when most people hear the term “free stock images” they think, something free won’t live up to their expectations.
-However, there are many websites on the internet which provide high quality stock images.
-Most of these images are licensed under Creative Commons Licences or are present in the public domain.
+But, when most people hear the term “free stock images”, they think, something free won’t live up to their expectations.
+However, there are many websites on the internet which provide high quality stock images for free.
+Most of these images are licensed under Creative Commons Licenses or are present in the public domain.

 What is Creative commons Licence?

 A Creative Commons (CC) license is one of several public copyright licenses that enable the free distribution of an otherwise copyrighted “work”.
 A CC license is used when an author wants to give other people the right to share, use, and build upon a work that he or she (that author) has created.

 Most free images on these sites are offered under:

 Creative Commons Zero (CC0) or “No Rights Reserved” Licence:

 The Photos filed under this licence are free to be used for any purpose even commercially without worrying about their licencing.
 Their creators have waived their copyrights and placed them in public domain.

 These images are free for personal as well as commercial use and you don’t have to take permission or pay any royalty to anyone for using them for any legal purpose.
 You don’t have to give attribution to the original creator.